 Even great tools like PaperCut and Laserfiche can only go so far.
 That's why we always suggest that employees get fully educated on smarter print practices.
 Do they know the real financial impact of poor print habits?
 What should they do to make choices that ultimately save their company money?
 A simple seminar can keep everyone informed.

 The COVID pandemic has caused many companies to quickly evolve and change how their office spaces look.
 Maybe more (or all) employees are now work from home, your client volume has changed, or your strategy shifted.

 Whatever your unique situation might be, now is the perfect time to reassess your print environment.
 You’ll be shocked at where your costs are going, and you’ll realize what small adjustments can save serious dollars.
 It's extremely likely that you have too many printers, have printers in poor locations, or have the wrong printers for what your team actually needs.
-All of these situations means you're losing money.
+All of these situations mean you're losing money.

 Between eliminating excess printers to minimizing print volume, every business can find ways to comfortably dial back.
 Some companies have even reduced their devices by 80% without compromising efficiency!

 By finding ways to streamline your printing process, even small insurance offices could be looking at tens, sometimes hundreds of thousands of dollars in savings every single year.

 Insurance companies collect and manage large amounts of sensitive customer information — but do you know if that data is secure?
 After all, more hackers are targeting printers because they are an often-forgotten access point to gathering incredibly lucrative data.

 Still, many IT leaders overlook their print devices when building out their security networks.
 It’s easy to lose sight of the fact that printers and copiers are computers too.
 As they’re just as connected to networks and servers, today’s printers are every bit as vulnerable to a breach as any other computer on your network.